Search for ultralight scalar dark matter with NANOGrav pulsar timing arrays: Result

 \subsection{Upper limits}

-We calculated the 95\% confidence upper limits on the amplitude of the FDM by the Bayesian analysis.
+We calculated the 95\% confidence upper limits on the amplitude of the FDM signal by the Bayesian analysis.
 We ran all the MCMC simulation with $10^{6}$ iterations and removed the first 25\% as a burn-in period.
-As the prior probability distribution of the amplitude of the FDM we considerd two cases: the uniform prior and the log-uniform prior.
-The uniform prior was used to place the conservative upper limits, the log-uniform prior was used to calculate the Bayes factors, where the upper limits were caluculated using the \eref{upper limit} and the Bayes factors were calculated using \eref{SDDR}.
+As the prior probability distribution of the amplitude of the FDM signal, we considered two cases: the uniform distribution and the log-uniform distribution.
+The uniform prior was used to place the conservative upper limits, the log-uniform prior was used to calculate the Bayes factors, where the upper limits were calculated using the \eref{upper limit} and the Bayes factors were calculated using \eref{SDDR}.
 In order to see the effect of including the SSE noise in the model on the results, we also calculated the upper limits and the Bayes factors when the SSE noise is not included in the model.
-See Appendix \ref{sec:Simulated Signal} for how accurately the FDM can be detected by our Bayesian analysis.